segun052/Task-Tracker/README.md

 # Task-Tracker
-just the front end of a react app for a task tracker
+This is just the frontend of a task tracker, made with React.